Group Visits to The Monument

 The National Wallace Monument – some frequently asked questions about Group Visits:

-- A. Obviously, for groups with an interest in Scottish history The Monument is a ‘must-see’.
+Obviously, for groups with an interest in Scottish history the Monument is a ‘must-see’.

-- A. For groups of up to 25 - 30 visitors, it is recommended that between 11⁄2 and 2 hours should be allowed to fully enjoy a visit to The Monument.
+For groups of up to 25 – 30 visitors, it is recommended that between 1 and a 1⁄2 to 2 hours should be allowed to fully enjoy a visit to the Monument.
 For larger groups (up to 50 visitors), a visit time of at least 2 hours is recommended.

-Visitors can walk to The Monument (10 to 15 mins.) through the wooded slopes of Abbey Craig, or use the complimentary minibus shuttle.
+Visitors can walk to the Monument (10 to 15 mins.) through the wooded slopes of Abbey Craig, or visitors who are unable to climb the Abbey Craig can use the 10 seater courtesy minibus.

-- A. Advance reservations are recommended, but are not essential.
-Discounted admission rates are available for groups of 10 or more visitors, and account facilities can be established for tour operators.
+Advance reservations are recommended, especially during peak months (between April and September), but are not essential.
+Discounted admission rates are available for groups of 10 or more visitors.

 For further group reservations, enquiries or information please contact: